katgaj/errormessages/introduction.md

 In other words, an error message is a piece of text that tells the users that the action they took didn't not succeed.

 Sometimes it is quite explanatory presenting the steps that the user should take to proceed with his or her work.
-However, there may happen a message like this
+However, there may happen a message like this:

 ![oops](oops.jpg)

-or that
+or that:

 ![wrong_message](wrong_message.png)
 making your users frustrated because it is vague and it doesn't explain what to next.